codefellows-portland-javascript-401d4/http-hello-goodbye-world/README.md

 ### How To Use Codebase
   - This module uses Node and the following modules:
+    - net module from node
-    - eslint, chai for testing
+    - eslint, mocha, chai for testing
   - Please refer to the package.json for more info

 ### Use Cases